-Mid-Term Exams 30% of final grade Laboratory Assignments 30% of final grade Final Exam 40% of final grade
+In-Class Exams 40% of final grade Homework/Quizzes 5% of final grade

+Laboratory Assignments 25% of final grade ← Details presented during 1st lab session

+Final Exam 30% of final grade

 Note: It is the policy of the ECET Department that students must pass both the laboratory and the lecture portions of the course separately to pass the overall course.
 Therefore, to successfully pass this course, students must maintain both an overall course grade average and a laboratory grade average of at least 65%.